Young Harris College invites the community to attend a modified version of the College’s annual Fall Fest on Thursday, Oct. 29 from 5-7 p.m.

 On Monday, Aug.
 10, Young Harris College hosted the 16th annual Clay Dotson Open golf tournament at Brasstown Valley Resort to raise money for student scholarships.
 Approximately 80 golfers played in the tournament, which raised more than $65,000.

 Young Harris College will soon welcome students back to campus for the fall semester.
 Residential students move in the week of Aug.
 10, and fall classes start Aug.
 17. Due to the COVID-19 pandemic, YHC is only open to its faculty, staff and students at this time.

-Young Harris College invites community members to register for the 15th annual Clay Dotson Open on Monday, May 13 at Brasstown Valley Resort in Young Harris, Georgia.
+Young Harris College invites community members to register for the 16th annual Clay Dotson Open on Monday, Aug.
+10 at Brasstown Valley Resort in Young Harris, Georgia.
 This highly anticipated golf tournament is YHC’s premier fundraising event for student scholarships.
-Sponsorships, player registrations, mulligans and more are available for purchase at yhc.edu/claydotsonopen through Tuesday, May 7.
+Sponsorships, player registrations, mulligans and more are available for purchase at yhc.edu/claydotsonopen.

 Today, Young Harris College announced the key points of its Dining Services plan.
 The plan is informed by and complies with current best practice recommendations, Gov. Kemp’s executive orders and guidance from the Centers for Disease Control and Prevention.
 Please click here to view highlights of the Dining Services plan.